 “Comey was never an investigator or special agent.
 The special agents are trained investigators and they are insulted that Comey included them in ‘collective we’ statements in his testimony to imply that the SAs agreed that there was nothing there to prosecute,” the second agent said.
 “All the trained investigators agree that there is a lot to prosecuted but he stood in the way.”

-According to Washington D.C. attorney Joe DiGenova, more FBI agents will be talking about the problems at bureau and specifically the handling of the Clinton case by Comey when Congress comes back into session and decides to force them to testify by subpoena.
+According to Washington D.C. attorney Joe DiGenova, more FBI agents will be talking about the problems at the bureau.
+DiGenova notes the agents will specifically point to the handling of the Clinton case by Comey when Congress comes back into session and decides to force them to testify by subpoena.

 DiGenova told WMAL radio’s Drive at Five last week, “People are starting to talk.
 They’re calling their former friends outside the bureau asking for help.
 We were asked to day to provide legal representation to people inside the bureau and agreed to do so and to former agents who want to come forward and talk.
 Comey thought this was going to go away.”

 He explained, “It’s not.
 People inside the bureau are furious.
 They are embarrassed.
 They feel like they are being led by a hack but more than that that they think he’s a crook.
 They think he’s fundamentally dishonest.
 They have no confidence in him.
 The bureau inside right now is a mess.”